Resolver Mapping Template Context Reference

 -

 A string representation of the selection set, formatted as GraphQL schema definition language (SDL).
-Although fragments aren’t be merged into the selection set, inline fragments are preserved, as shown in the following example.
+Although fragments aren't merged into the selection set, inline fragments are preserved, as shown in the following example.

-Note: When using $utils.toJson()
+When using $utils.toJson()

-on
+on context.info

-, the values returned by selectionSetGraphQL
+, the values

 and selectionSetList

-will not be serialized by default.
+not serialized by default.

 For example, if you are resolving the getPost